idea-kmi/EvidenceHub/docs/README.md

 ```

 ### Browser Bookmarklet Tool

+> [!WARNING]
+> The Bookmarklet Tool no longer functions on many sites.

 **`$CFG->buildername = "-Your Site- EH";`**
 (The name of the Tool for this site.
 A shortening of the main site name or something like that.)